 WWTF pays a maximum of 20% overhead.
-Overhead is calculated as 20% of the direct costs of the project.
+Overhead is calculated as 20% of the direct costs of the project (i.e., personnel + non-personnel costs).
 Please note, WWTF offers the 20% overhead lump sum to compensate for all administration costs.
 That means that flat fees for payroll or project accounting charged to the project accounts are non-eligible direct costs.
 The total funding volume is calculated as direct plus indirect costs.